djsutherland/py-sdm/README.rst

     /cat2
       ...

+Some notes:

 * All of the names except ``features`` can be replaced with whatever you like.
 * If you have a single "natural" classification label, it can be convenient to use that for the category, but you can put them all in the same category if you like.
 * The features matrices can have any number of rows but must have the same numbers of columns.
 * Different bags need not have the same labels, unless you want to use them for training / cross-validating in ``sdm``.
 Each bag can have any number of labels.

 Alternatively, you can use the "per-image" format, where you make a ``.npz`` file (with ``np.savez``) at ``root-path/cat-name/bag-name.npz`` with a